 - Maintain electric facilities based on ensuring safety. - Strive to prevent accidents caused by human error. - Carry out our business in compliance with relevant laws, regulations and internal rules. - Set and review quality goals in line with our quality policies. - Confirm that front line workers are familiar with our quality policies. - Review the appropriateness of the quality policies.

-Annual power outage time per household "Maintain the highest standard in the world"
+Annual duration of power outage per household

+"Maintain the highest standard in the world"